alcalyn/see-yourself-from-space/README.md

 git clone https://github.com/alcalyn/see-yourself-from-space.git
 ```

-Then go to the `index.html` file (no need for webserver, only html/js).
+Then, using your browser, go to the `index.html` file
+(no need for webserver, only html/js).

+## Photographies

+For now you can navigate to these locations:

+ - Paris, France
+ - La Rochelle, France
+ - Venezia, Italia

 ## Technical stack